netscaler/ansible-collection-netscaleradc/README.md

 Detailed documentation for each module can be found in the htmldoc directory.

 Documentation regarding the Citrix ADC appliance configuration in general can be found at the following link, http://docs.citrix.com/en-us/netscaler/11-1.html

+### Secure variable storage

+Some input variables used by the Citrix ADC ansible modules contain sensitive data.

+Most notably `nitro_pass`.

+Other variables may also be considered security sensitive depending on the use case.
+For example a user may not want to expose backend service IPs since it gives an attacker insight into the network topology used.

+In production environments it is recommended to keep the values of these variables encrypted until they are needed by the playbook.
+Ansible offers the [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) utility which can be used to encrypt individual variables or entire files.

+When the contents are needed the `ansible-playbook` command can take arguments which will point to the encrypted content and decrypt it as needed.

+For more information see the full [documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

 ### NITRO API TLS